Cardinal O'Connor Conference on Life: History

 In 2011, the student co-directors began designating a theme for each year’s conference, and the first such theme was “Building a Culture of Life Today: Learning from the Life and Legacy of Cardinal O’Connor.”
 In many of the subsequent years, a breakout session has been given on this topic by members of the Sisters of Life to educate attendees on the Conference’s namesake.
-Other conference themes throughout the years have drawn attention to pro-life legislation, women leaders in the pro-life movement, the intersection of morality and law, polarized political partisanship, and the growth of secularism.
+Other conference themes throughout the years have drawn attention to anti-abortion legislation, women leaders in the anti-abortion movement, the intersection of morality and law, polarized political partisanship, and the growth of secularism.

-The Conference has grown to host many prominent pro-life speakers, including Lila Rose, Jeanne Mancini, Raymond Cardinal Burke, Sean Cardinal O'Malley, Dr. Mildred Jefferson, Dr. Alveda King, and Serrin Foster.
+The Conference has grown to host many prominent anti-abortion speakers, including Lila Rose, Jeanne Mancini, Raymond Cardinal Burke, Sean Cardinal O'Malley, Dr. Mildred Jefferson, Dr. Alveda King, and Serrin Foster.
 In 2019, the Conference celebrated its twentieth anniversary and featured a keynote address by Timothy Cardinal Dolan of New York, Cardinal O’Connor’s successor.
 Gloria Purvis, a Black Catholic and talk show host, spoke at the 2020 conference on the anti-abortion movement engaging with African Americans.

 Due to the COVID-19 pandemic, the Conference was held virtually in 2021 and 2022, returning to an in-person format in 2023.
 In 2021, an Advisory Board consisting of select Georgetown administrators, faculty, and alumni was formed to be a formal resource and communication channel for the student leaders serving on the Conference Board.

 January 2024 marked the 25th year of the Conference, with the theme being "Discerning the Next 25 Years.”
 The Keynote Address was given by His Eminence Seán Patrick O’Malley, O.F.M.
 Cap.
 The panelists were Sr. Mariae Agnus Dei, SV (Sisters of Life, St. Clare’s Convent, D.C.), Kristen Day (Executive Director, Democrats for Life of America), Emily Geiger (Director of Education & Outreach at Equal Rights Institute), and Margaret Hartshorn, Ph.D.
 (Board Chair, Heartbeat International).
 The panel moderator was Kim Daniels, J.D.
 (Director of the Initiative on Catholic Social Thought and Public Life).
 The Conference invited Lila Rose back in January 2025, and hosted several international speakers to correspond with the theme "Life and Dignity: A Global Commitment."
 This included a panel focused on the international prolife movement, including Melissa Ohden (The Abortion Survivors Network), Brian Clowes, PhD (Human Life International), Jor-El Godsey (Heartbeat International), Maria Paula Andana (SOS Ministries), and Abigail Galván (EWTN Pro-life Weekly).